 - 1-2 cups whipped topping, for over the creamsicle pie filling

 - 4 wedges orange, for garnish

-Add in the powdered sugar, orange juice, orange extract, and salt and beat until everything is combined.
+- Add in the confectioners' sugar, orange juice, orange extract, and salt and beat until everything is combined.
 (If you are adding the zest, add it here.)

 - Pour creamsicle filling into prepared pie crust.
 Smooth out with a small offset spatula.

 - Smooth out a layer of whipped topping (about 2 cups, can use more or less depending on preference) over the creamsicle filling.